Saatva Named a "Fast 50" Company

 - Has a 180-night risk-free trial policy, which helps ensure buyers are happy with their new bed.

-- Recently launched a line of organic sheets and a pillow, with plans to introduce a fourth mattress and products such as comforters.
+- Recently launched a line of sheets and a pillow, with plans to introduce a fourth mattress and products such as comforters.

 Key to Saatva's continued growth is a brand awareness campaign, launched in September, featuring national TV and print commercials and a series of YouTube videos that answer frequently asked questions about the mattress-buying process.